deanrobertcook/scrapy/README.md

     - Is it possible to always pull the image from a remote repository with the run command?

 4. Set up a Github action that deploys the spiders to the authenticated scrapyd server
+    - inject username and password into `scrapy.cfg`
+    - install scrapy and scrapyd-client
+    - run scrapyd-deploy

-5. Run spider and test
+5. Run spider and test (see last tutorial)